-In this session, we shall cover debates about periodization and the concepts of modernity and early modernity.
-We shall also discuss a recent neo-Marxist way of conceptualising those periods – one that emphasises patterns of exchange rather than novelties in production and consumption.
+In this session, we shall engage with debates about periodization and the concepts of modernity and early modernity.
+For this purpose, we will discuss a range of different approaches, some more empirical and some more theoretical, including a neo-Marxist perspective that emphasises patterns of exchange rather than novelties in production and consumption.
 Students should be prepared to discuss the following questions.

 - A. Shryock and D. L. Smail, ‘History and the Pre’, American Historical Review 118: 3 (2013), 709-737.